tadejf84/boilerpressWP/src/img/readme.md

-## your media files go to this folder
+## MEDIA FILES
-## they get moved automatically to dist/img
+Your media files go to this folder.
+Webpack will move them automatically to dist/img.